wp-plugins/wp-rss-multi-importer/readme.txt

 == Change Log ==

+= Version 2.66.3 =
+* Fixed bugs found in earlier version that prohibited some excerpts and video images from showing.
 = Version 2.66.2 =
 * Feed to Post now can grab featured image when Give Me Everything word length is chosen.
 Accepts images from Google news feed.
 Google+ social media link added.
 Ability to suppress Read More added.
 Several bugs fixed.
 = Version 2.66.1 =